gestaltrevision/Reproducible_workflow_tutorial/git_for_psychologists.md

 Automatically creates:

 - *.git*-folder where your version history lives
-- *.gitignore*-file lists filetypes that should be ignored
+- *.gitignore*-file lists filetypes that should be ignored (eg backup files created by our editor or intermediate files created during data analysis)
 - Optional: a *README* file
 - Optional: a *LICENSE* file